parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

 OK, so the set's aren't totally overlapping.
-A type system is going to rule out some programs that really do work.
+The space of programs that don't work is vastly huge -- it's almost all of them.
+A good type system rules out as many invalid programs as possible, while permitting as many valid programs as possible.
+There are other concerns, of course, so we end up trading some working programs for things like type inference, usability, etc.
 We generally accept that this is an OK trade off, because it forbids vastly more programs that don't work.